 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description that clearly defines its niche at the intersection of Clay enrichment pipelines and data privacy compliance.
-It excels in completeness with explicit 'Use when' and 'Trigger with' clauses, and the Clay-prefixed trigger terms create strong distinctiveness.
-The main weakness is that the capability actions could be more concrete and granular rather than staying at a policy-level description.
+This is a well-structured skill description that clearly defines its niche at the intersection of Clay enrichment pipelines and data privacy regulations.
+It excels in completeness and distinctiveness with explicit 'Use when' guidance and Clay-prefixed trigger terms.
+The main weakness is that the capability descriptions could be more concrete—listing specific actions rather than high-level categories like 'handling PII' and 'ensuring regulatory compliance'.

 Suggestions